Center of the category $\mathcal{O}$ for a hybrid quantum group: Introduction and notations

 Using the equivalence in Theorem \ref{thm B}, we compute the center of $\sO^{[-\rho]}$ in two ways.
 The first one is algebraic, namely we identify $Z(\sO^{[-\rho]})$ with the center of the degree zero part of a completion of $\k[N]\rtimes U\n$.
 The second one is geometric, based on the equivalence between the derived category of $G\times \Gm$-equivariant sheaves on $T^*(G/B)$ and the triangulated category of mixed complexes on affine Grassmannian $\Fl^{-\rho}$, due to Arkhipov--Bezrukavnikov--Ginzburg \cite{ABG04}.
-Recall that this equivalence exchanges the grading shift of $\Gm$-action on the coherent side, with the cohomology shift composed with the half of the Tate twist on the constructible side.
-So there is a homomorphism from $H^\bullet(\Fl^{-\rho})$ to the graded center of $\Coh^{G\times \Gm}(T^*(G/B))$, which by forgetting the grading provides a map to the center of $\Coh^{G}(T^*(G/B))$.
-We obtain in this way